Wates Group: History

 Edward Wates established his eponymous business in 1897 as a Streatham housebuilder.
-In the 1920s and 1930s it expanded into speculative residential schemes and general contracting; moving to London Road, Mitcham and then Norbury.
+In the 1920s and 1930s, it expanded into speculative residential schemes and general contracting; moving to London Road, Mitcham and then Norbury.

-Up to the outbreak of World War II, Wates was building about 2,000 dwellings per annum.
-In the run up to hostilities it took on substantial military contracts, and applied precast concrete construction to Mulberry harbours; barges; air raid shelters, and trench linings.
-Post war, the firm applied the same techniques to, high and low rise, system built housing, completing over 60,000 units.
+Prior to the outbreak of the Second World War, Wates was building about 2,000 dwellings per annum.
+It took on substantial military contracts and was active throughout the conflict, applying precast concrete construction on various projects; this included barges, air raid shelters, trench linings, and Mulberry harbours.
+During the postwar era, the firm applied the same techniques to system built housing (both high and low rise units); it ultimately completed in excess of 60,000 such units.